awsdocs/aws-systems-manager-user-guide/doc_source/change-calendar-update-event.md

 # Update a Change Calendar event<a name="change-calendar-update-event"></a>

-Use the AWS Systems Manager console to update a Systems Manager Change Calendar \(Change Calendar\) event\.
+Use the AWS Systems Manager console to update a Systems Manager Change Calendar event\.

 ## Update a Change Calendar event \(console\)<a name="change-calendar-update-event-console"></a>